ml-outtakes/ml-outtakes.github.io/_articles/2025-09-28-reproducible-flax-orbax-grain/index.md

 We increment `self.step` by 1 after restoring because checkpoint N contains the model state after completing training step N. When we resume, we need to start training at step N+1 to avoid re-training the same step.
 This increment, combined with passing `start=state.step` to `enumerate` in the training loop, ensures we pick up exactly where we left off.

-The `args` are identical to the `save` implementation except `...Save` is replaced by `...Restore`. `restored` is a dictionary-like object holding the restored checkpoint, and we use it to update the state inplace.
+The `args` are identical to the `save` implementation except `...Save` is replaced by `...Restore`. `restored` is a dictionary-like object holding the restored checkpoint, and we use it to update the state in-place.
 However, `restore` is an *instance* method, so we already need to have a state to restore the state—a chicken and egg problem.
 Orbax requires a skeleton of the objects to restore so it knows how to populate the instance.
 Luckily `nnx.eval_shape` allows us to construct abstract models, optimizers, and `Rngs` without allocating the tensors.

 ```python
 >>> if output.is_dir():